YGGDRASIL-STUDIO/YGGDRASIL-JIGSAW-PUZZLE/README.md

 * Steam Achievements, Workshop.
 Cross-platform auto-cloud sync with Steam Cloud.

 ## Source Codes
-The source codes here is the smallest version of the game with a small number of images and no Steamworks support, no obstacle options, no music.
+Here is the **smallest version** of the game with a small number of images and no Steamworks support, no obstacle options, no music.
 [Ren'Py](https://renpy.org) is required to play or build this.
 You can also download the build binaries and play the game.

-The source codes of YGGDRASIL JIGSAW PUZZLE is covered by the terms of the [GNU Lesser General Public License v3.0](https://github.com/YGGDRASIL-STUDIO/YGGDRASIL-JIGSAW-PUZZLE/blob/master/LICENSE).

 * [Download](https://github.com/YGGDRASIL-JIGSAW-PUZZLE/YGGDRASIL-JIGSAW-PUZZLE/releases/download/V1.0/YJPCodes.zip) (YJPCodes.zip) (9.23 MB)